opendistro/for-elasticsearch-docs/docs/security/index.md

 # Security

-Open Distro for Elasticsearch includes a security plugin for authentication and access control.
+Open Distro for Elasticsearch includes the Security plugin for authentication and access control.
 This plugin provides features like:

 - Node-to-node encryption
 - Basic authentication